shivam92211/Orthopoint/SETUP_COMPLETE.md

 ## 🎉 You're All Set!

-Your musical instruments store is ready to use.
+Your surgical instruments store is ready to use.
 Start by:
 1. Configuring your environment variables
 2. Running the seed scripts
 3. Starting the dev server
 4. Adding your first instrument

-Happy selling! 🎵🎸🎹🥁
+Happy selling! 🏥💉🔬🩺